iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.10.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.getheal.patient 5 reviews"/>
 </p>

+> Amazing experience!
+The doctor was very understanding and knowledgeable.
+This really is the future of medicine.<br> :date: __2020-12-13 20:40:30__

 > Good app 👌<br> :date: __2020-12-07 17:22:44__

 > The Heal app is great & easy to use plus communicate<br> :date: __2020-12-03 23:26:39__